 (1) Project Director: Include a resume along with a description of the director's leadership capabilities to make the various stakeholders work together.

-(2) Key personnel proposed for the data linkage and applications of linked data, and other personnel considered critical to the successful accomplishment of this project: include a brief description of qualifications, employment status (permanent, temporary) in the organization, and respective organizational responsibilities.
+(2) Key personnel proposed for the data linkage and applications of linked data, and other personnel considered critical to the successful accomplishment of this project: include a brief description of qualifications, employment status (permanent full-time or part-time, contractor full-time or part-time, other) in the organization, and respective organizational responsibilities.
 The proposed level of effort in performing the various activities should also be identified.

 e.
 A brief description of the applicant's organizational experience in performing similar or related efforts, and the priority that will be assigned to this project compared to the organization's other responsibilities.